TheRenegadeCoder/sample-programs/.github/CONTRIBUTING.md

 resolve when you make your pull request.
 This is the ideal workflow for this repo.

+#### Create READMEs for New Languages

-However, there will be times when you may want to add a new language to the repo.
+Ocassionally, there will be times when you may want to add a new language to the repo.
 When adding new languages, make sure you include a README using the following template:

 ```markdown